 THTR-163.
 Theatre Production.
 1 Hour.
 Credit is earned by participation in school theatrical and assigned crew presentations and granted upon recommendation of instructor of dramatics.
-May be taken for credit four times.
-Prerequisite: Required of all Theatre Scholarship students
+Prerequisite: Required of all Theatre Scholarship students.

 THTR-164.
 Fundamentals of Acting I. 3 Hours.
 This course is a beginning acting class for majors and nonmajors in theatre.
 Students will learn and perform four contrasting monologues during the course of the class.
 The course is designed to further acting skills in several areas, including characterization, body movement, make-up, costuming, voice and stage techniques.
 An acting recital will be held during finals and is open to the public.